rodrigoazs/catbasic-yii/README.md

 This implementations contains 4 pages described as follows:

 ##### Landing page
 The landing page displays cards with the name, image and a small description of 5 breeds picked randomly.
 This is done by using the Guzzle for HTTP requests.
 The landing page action make a request to the CatAPI requiring a list of the cat breeds.
 The list of cat breeds are shuffled and the elements from 0 to 4 are collected in order to present 5 random breeds.
-Then, a new HTTP request is done to get new public images for each cat breed.
+Then, new HTTP requests are done to get new public images for each cat breed.
 The data obtained from this process is cached through Redis.
+The results are presented by rendering the index.twig.

 ##### Search Page
-    test
+Search results page displays results in cards using the same view of the landing page.
+Through a GET request it collects the results of the desired cat breed searched.
+In order to colect this data, a HTTP request is done to CatAPI to a route that searchs breeds by name.
+The response returns all breeds names that contains the query value.
+This response is cached through Redis and then images for each breed are collected through a HTTP request, the same way is done in the landing page.
+This data is also cached.

 ##### Detailed Page
 ##### Alphabetic display page